-In the shop, you'll find Nikki's collection of skirts and dresses for sale, as well as space for alterations fittings.
+In the shop, you'll find Nikki's collection of skirts and dresses for sale, as well as space for alterations fittings and tux rental.

 Nikki runs the shop alone (hence the frequent chaos!), doing both the alterations that are brought in and keeping up with creating new stock for both the sales floor and the various art/craft shows she does in the summer.
 All dresses, skirts, and scarves are entirely made in the shop.
 This is why you can frequently find fabric bolts in strange places when you come in!